 Or maybe you start the painful pattern of people-pleasing, of trying to anticipate what will make other people happy so you can gain their approval.

-Women are socialized to people-please, and in my programs we really look at the question of when genuinely caring behavior heads into dysfunctional waters.
+Society teaches women to people-please.
+And in my programs, we really look at the question of when genuinely caring behavior heads into dysfunctional waters.

 To be clear, people-pleasing is not about being nice: it’s actually a form of manipulation.